 **Investment firms are now required to maintain cost-basis information, but that wasn’t always the standard, so hang on to hard copies or the digital form if your financial provider does not.

 Some documentation is only applicable to specific assets, like a deed or car title, for example.
 These types of documents should be kept for as long as you own the asset but can be discarded when it’s no longer in your possession.
 Documentation like this includes:

-- Household items such as receipts and warranty information, and user manuals
+- Household items: such as receipts, warranty information, and user manuals

-Most credit card and bank companies have a limited time frame in which to settle a dispute.
+Most credit card and bank companies have a limited time frame to settle a dispute.
 If you’re keeping them longer than that timeframe, you’re making it harder on yourself to clear up something down the road.
-Anything you’re holding onto because you “might need it” is likely available electronically.
+Anything you hold onto because you “might need it” is likely available electronically.

 Where to Keep It

-While much of this can be kept in a good filing cabinet, a safe is suggested, preferably a fireproof one.
+While much of this can be kept in a good filing cabinet, a safe, preferably fireproof, is suggested.
 This will protect your important documents from theft and damage.
 Fireproof safes will have a rating from the Underwriters Laboratories (UL), indicating how long the items inside remain undamaged during a fire.
 These range from half an hour to five hours.
 If you live in an area that qualifies for flood insurance, you may also want to consider a waterproof safe.
 Wall safes or standing safes are a good solution if you’re concerned about theft.

 Whenever possible, digital storage is also a good idea since you can access it from anywhere.
-In addition, some space-wasting items can be electronically stored.
-These include:
+In addition, some space-wasting items can be stored electronically.

-As you’re setting up your files and purge cycles, speak with an accountant or other professional if you have any questions.
-If the whole thing seems too overwhelming to take on, a professional organizer like me can help you bring your files and your life back into an organized balance.
+As you set up your files and purge cycles, speak with an accountant or other professional if you have any questions.
+If the whole thing seems too overwhelming to take on, professional organizers like True Assisting can help you bring your files and your life back into an organized balance.